Shanghai Trolleybus Route 14

 Trolleybus Route 14 is a trolleybus route in Shanghai, China.
 Having started operations on 15 November 1914, it holds the records of being the first trolleybus route in China, as well as the oldest trolleybus route still in operation worldwide.
-The route is operated by Shanghai Bus No.1 Public Transportation Co.
+The route is operated by Shanghai Ba-Shi No.1 Public Transportation Co.
 Ltd, and currently operates between Jiangpu Road & North No.2 Zhongshan Road in Yangpu District and Dongxinqiao in Huangpu District.

 History

 A trolleybus on route 14 in 1925.

 The route started operations on 15 November 1914 by the British-owned Shanghai Tramway Company, operating between Zhengjiamuqiao (郑家木桥, present day Middle Fujian Road & East Yan'an Road junction) and Laozhaqiao (老闸桥, present day Middle Fujian Road & East Beijing Road junction), with a total length of 1.127km.
 It was the first trolleybus route in Shanghai and also China, and is currently the oldest trolleybus route still operating worldwide.

 In 1916, the route was extended northbound to Tianhougong Bridge (天后宫桥, present day Henan Road), and then to Shanghai North Railway Station in 1925.
 The route would be extended further southbound to Boulevard des Deux Republiques (present day Renmin Road) in 1926, and northbound to Honan Road in 1927.

 On 5 September 1937, the route was shortened to operate between Honan Road Bridge and Zhengjiamuqiao due to the Battle of Shanghai.
 It would return to its original terminus at Shanghai North Railway Station on 5 November that year.

 In 1951, the southern terminus was extended back to Renmin Road, and then to Laoximen in 1954.
 The northern terminus would be extended to Quanjia'an Road (全家庵路, present day North Linping Road) in 1958, bringing the length of the route to 7.864km.

 In 1988, the southern terminus was changed to Dongxinqiao (东新桥), which the route still terminates at today.

 The route was extended to Benxi Road (本溪路) in Yangpu District, via Kongjiang Road (控江路) and Jiangpu Road (江浦路) in 1999.
 It would be further extended to its present day northern terminus at Jiangpu Road & North No.2 Zhongshan Road in 2001.